openenergymonitor/docs/main/applications/solar-pv.md

 My Solar is a dashboard app which runs on Emoncms.

-Emoncms and My Solar are pre-installed on the emonPi and can run locally and or data can be posted to our remote emoncms server [Emoncms.org](https://emoncms.org)
+Emoncms and My Solar are pre-installed on the emonBase/emonPi base-station and can be used locally and/or data can be posted to our remote emoncms server [Emoncms.org](https://emoncms.org)

 ![SolarPV](img/solar-pv/my-solar-pv.jpg)